12-year-old's birthday wish helps foster kids - ABC 36 News

 His own experiences make his desire to help that much more passionate.

 “It makes life challenging, but it has also made him who he is.
-Such an amazing child!” his mother said.
+Such an amazing child!” his mother said, explaining her son’s hair is long because he’s planning to donate it to “Locks for Kids” for children with cancer.

 Evan has tapped into the contributions of Don Pratt to get the suitcases delivered.